osteamhcm/resumebuilder/README.md

 ## Language Resume Builder

-Shared repository for open-sourced projects from the tool `Resume Builder Language`.
+- Shared repository for open-sourced projects from the tool `Resume Builder Language`.
+- Resume Builder is an source create your CV in real time and download a print-ready PDF.
+Use this online resume maker to build your resume fast and easy.

 ## Demo Tool Resume Builder, CV Builder